Bluetooth Low Energy (BLE)

-BLE uses FHSS, hence in order to capture all BLE beacons, you may require an industrial 2.4 GHz wideband sniffer tuned for BLE.
+BLE uses FHSS hence in order to capture all BLE beacons, you may require an industrial 2.4 GHz wideband sniffer tuned for BLE.

-The following tool helps to capture some BLE beacon frames over the air, it could help if you have an access point or other capable BLE device sending beacons;
+The following tool helps to capture some BLE beacon frames over the air, it could help if you have an access point or other capable BLE device sending beacons:

 BLE Scanner is used by not only developers but also users who are using it to find their lost Fitness Trackers and other Bluetooth Smart Devices.
-You can download it in Google Play here
+You can download it from Google Play here

 BLE Scanner 4.0 is designed for Apple devices, you can download it from the Apple Store here